Weekly Market Review – January 25, 2025

 Natural Gas

-For the report week covering Wednesday, September 18, to Wednesday, September 25, 2024, the Henry Hub spot prices rose by $0.29 from $2.33 per million British thermal units (MMBtu) to $2.62/MMBtu.
-Regarding Henry Hub futures, the price of the October 2024 NYMEX contract increased by $0.353, from $2.284/MMBtu at the start of the week to $2.637/MMBtu at the week’s end.
-The price of the 12-month strip averaging October 2024 through September 2025 futures contracts advanced by $0.191 to $3.134/MMBtu.
-At most locations this report week, natural gas spot prices rose.
-Price changes ranged from a drop of $0.59 at the Waha Hub to an increase of $0.54 at the FGT Citygate in Florida.
+For the report week beginning Wednesday, January 15, and ending Wednesday, January 22, 2025, the Henry Hub spot price fell by $0.54 from $4.43 per million British thermal units (MMBtu) to $3.89/MMBtu.
+The Henry Hub reached an intraweek high on Friday, January 17 of $10.07/MMBtu, its highest price since January 2024.
+Regarding Henry Hub futures, the price of the February 2025 NYMEX contract decreased by $0.12, from $4.083/MMBtu at the start of the report week to $3.960/MMBtu at the week’s end.
+The price of the 12-month strip averaging February 2025 through January 2026 futures contracts rose by $0.04 to $4.011/MMBtu.
+Natural gas spot prices fell at most locations this report week.
+Price changes ranged from a decrease of $0.97 at PG&E Citygate to an increase of $11.04 at Transco Zone 6 NY.

 International natural gas futures price changes were mixed this report week.
-The weekly average front-month futures prices for liquefied natural gas (LNG) cargoes in East Asia decreased by $0.37 to a weekly average of $13.03/MMBtu.
-Natural gas futures for delivery at the Title Transfer Facility (TTF) in the Netherlands increased by $0.10 to a weekly average of $11.54/MMBtu.
-In the week last year corresponding to this report week (the week from September 20 to September 27, 2023) the prices were $14.63/MMBtu in East Asia and $12.61 /MMBtu at the TTF.
+The weekly average front-month futures prices for liquefied natural gas (LNG) cargoes in East Asia decreased by $0.14 to a weekly average of $14.01/MMBtu.
+Natural gas futures for delivery at the Title Transfer Facility (TTF) in the Netherlands, the most liquid natural gas market in Europe, increased by $0.57 to a weekly average of $14.57/MMBtu.
+In the week last year corresponding to this report week (beginning January 17 and ending January 24, 2024), the prices were $9.49/MMBtu in East Asia and $8.92/MMBtu at the TTF.

 World Markets